The Merry Widow 101

 Like their composer, the two stars firmly believed Die Lustige Witwe would succeed.
 Gunther paid for her own lavish costumes, and Treumann ordered a costly replica of a real royal dress uniform.
 As rehearsals progressed, the producers became increasingly pessimistic that Lehar's innovative use of orchestral coloring (usually reserved for more serious compositions) would meet with public approval.
 At one point, theatre manager Karczag offered Lehar five thousand crowns to shut down the production.
 The composer refused, but such tactless maneuvers must have added to everyone's pre-opening jitters.

-Die Lustige Witwe premiered on the evening of December 30, 1905 with the following leads --
+Die Lustige Witwe premiered at the Theatre an der Wien on the evening of December 30, 1905 with the following leads --

 - Hanna Glawari - Mizzi Gunther